Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Results

-To compare Hetzner's shutdown to China's mining ban, we contrast distinct disruptions to examine how resource flexibility shapes decentralization.
-The China ban constrained mining via policy, while Hetzner's shutdown was an infrastructure shock affecting validators.
-This comparison highlights how blockchains with varying resource flexibility respond to external pressures.
-Indeed, we can observe in Figures~\ref{fig_china} and \ref{fig_hetzner} that Bitcoin did not fully recover from the shock in the months following the shock while Solana recovered in a few weeks.
-To quantify the anticipatory and post-treatment effects of the China ban and the Hetzner shutdown, we estimate lagged effects using Equation~\ref{eq_did_shift}.\footnote{Note that we used blockchain fixed effects instead of a synthetic control in SDiD since we wanted to estimate multiple treatment effects, unlike in Table~\ref{tb_hetzner}.} In Figure~\ref{fig_lag_comparison}, the Hetzner ban reduced Solana's entropy by 0.359 bits immediately after the shock, but entropy increased in the 40 days following the shock.\footnote{Note that the post-shock positive lagged effects in Figure~\ref{fig_lag_comparison}B are measuring the increase in entropy following the initial large dip in response the shock; Table~\ref{tb_hetzner} shows the average post-shock effect.} In contrast, the treatment lag for the China ban lasts for over 180 days after the shock.
-The coefficients for all metrics for the China ban and the Hetzner shutdown are displayed in Section~\ref{sec_appendix_lagged_china} and Section~\ref{sec_appendix_lagged_hetzner} of the Appendix, respectively.
-Moreover, for the Hetzner shutdown, we estimate the DiD specification in Equation~\ref{eq_did} at $\pm$10 to $\pm$50 days before and after the shock in Section~\ref{sec_appendix_hetzner_bandwidth} of the Appendix.
-We see that the effect at $\pm$50 days is not statistically significant and only 63\% of the effect at $\pm$10 days.
-These results highlight the difference in the dynamics of a policy shock on a PoW blockchain \textit{versus} an infrastructure shock on a PoS blockchain.
+To compare Hetzner's shutdown to China's mining ban, we estimate lagged effects using Equation~\ref{eq_did_shift}.\footnote{Note that we used blockchain fixed effects instead of a synthetic control in SDiD since we wanted to estimate multiple treatment effects, unlike in Table~\ref{tb_hetzner}.} In Figure~\ref{fig_lag_comparison}, the Hetzner shutdown reduced Solana's entropy by 0.392 bits immediately after the shock, but entropy increased in the 40 days following the shock.\footnote{Note that the post-shock positive lagged effects in Figure~\ref{fig_lag_comparison}B are measuring the increase in entropy following the initial large dip in response to the shock; Table~\ref{tb_hetzner} shows the average post-shock effect.} In contrast, the treatment lag for the China ban lasts for over 180 days after the shock.
+The coefficients for all metrics are displayed in Sections~\ref{sec_appendix_lagged_china} and \ref{sec_appendix_lagged_hetzner} of the Appendix.
+Moreover, for the Hetzner shutdown, we estimate the DiD specification at $\pm$10 to $\pm$50 days in Section~\ref{sec_appendix_hetzner_bandwidth} of the Appendix; the effect at $\pm$50 days is not statistically significant and only 63\% of the effect at $\pm$10 days.